Masmiseim36/nxpSDK/boards/evkmimxrt685/driver_examples/gpio/led_output/readme.txt

  Port state: 18004
  ...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When press sw2 the LED BLUE will turn to shine.
+Press the SW2 will toggle the LED BLUE state.